ASUcicilab/GeoImageNet/README.md

 ## Dataset Annotations and Download

 We split the dataset into training and testing set with a 8:2 ratio.
 The annotation information is stored in file `gin.train.txt` and `gin.test.txt` respectively.
 You can also create your own split based on these two files.
 The annotation files share the same format to encode the data labels.
-Each line in the annatation file labels a natural feature indicated by its bounding box, category, and corresponding image file, following this pattern:
+Each line in the annotation file labels a natural feature indicated by its bounding box, category, and corresponding image file, following this pattern:

 ```
 relative_path_to_image_file, x_min, y_min, x_max, y_max, category